 COMG 700 Thesis Research (V) Repeatable three times.

-COMG 721 Approaches to Instructional Communication (3) Communication theories and models in instructional environment; emphasis on development training in educational settings.
+COMG 721 Approaches to Instructional Communication (3) Seminar on communication theories and models in instructional environment; emphasis on message processing, classroom dynamics, cognitive and metacognitive processes associated with learning, and learning assessment.
 Pre: 601 (or concurrent) or 602 (or concurrent), or consent.

 COMG 752 Research in Intergroup Communication (3) Theory, concepts, research, and application of communication processes between members of different social groups.
 Pre: 601 (or concurrent) or 602 (or concurrent), or consent.

 COMG 764 Seminar in Persuasion and Influence (3) Contemporary research in persuasion and influence.
-Repeatable two times.
-Pre: 664 (or concurrent) or consent.
+Repeatable one time.
+A-F only.
+Pre: 664 or consent.

 COMG 770 Issues in Message Processing (3) Contemporary research in verbal and nonverbal message processing.
 Repeatable one time.
 Pre: 601 (or concurrent) or 602 (or concurrent), or consent.

 COMG 781 Seminar in Relational Communication (3) Contemporary research in interpersonal relations.
 Repeatable one time.
+A-F only.
 Pre: 681 or consent.